tldr-pages/tldr/pages/common/zsh.md

 `zsh`

-- Execute a command and then exit:
+- Execute [c]ommands:

-`zsh -c "{{command}}"`
+`zsh -c "echo 'zsh is executed'"`

 - Execute a script:

 `zsh {{path/to/script.zsh}}`

+- Check a script for syntax errors:

+`zsh --no-exec "{{path/to/script.zsh}}"`

-- Execute a script, printing each command before executing it:
+- Execute a script while printing each command before executing it:

 `zsh --xtrace {{path/to/script.zsh}}`

-- Start an interactive shell session in verbose mode, printing each command before executing it:
+- Start an interactive shell session in verbose mode while printing each command before executing it:

 `zsh --verbose`

+- Print the version (`$ZSH_VERSION` contains the version without the license information):

+`zsh --version`